kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

   5. Images from different data products or different satellites are distributed in diverse data formats and structures.

 There is already the normal gdal R-package that can adress some of the problems but gdal does not know about time series.
+The R package gdalcubes is aiming to make the work with collections and time series of satellite imagery easier and more interactive.

+### The core features of the package are:

+1. build regular dense data cubes from large satellite image collections based on a user-defined data cube view
+   (spatiotemporal extent, resolution, and map projection of the cube)
+2. apply and chaining operations on data cubes
+3. allow for the execution of user-defined functions on data cubes
+4. export data cubes as netCDF files, making it easy to process further, e.g., with stars or raster.

+### Image Collections

+### Collection Formats

 ## What is image warping ?